 For owners of electric vehicles (EVs) charging your car from your roof means not ever having to care about gas prices either!
 This means solar provides its owner with a cash positive investment with a guaranteed return.

 A solar installation can still bring your electricity bills way down.
 This will always be the reality with solar panels.
 But there are a slew of collateral benefits at play when talking about the reasons to install solar panels, with two in particular being most prominent: tax incentives and net metering.

 First, we have tax incentives.
-Taxpayers can claim a Federal Income Tax Credit (FITC) of 26 percent for qualified expenditures on a solar energy system that provides electricity to their residence (owned and lived in by the taxpayer).
-That 26 percent tax credit extends through 2022, but is scheduled to drop to 22 percent in 2023 and expire at the end of 2023.
+Taxpayers can claim a Federal Income Tax Credit (FITC) of 30 percent for qualified expenditures on a solar energy system that provides electricity to their residence (owned and lived in by the taxpayer).

 A solar installation can still bring your electricity bills way down.
 This will always be the reality with solar panels.